ClearlyKyle/snipping-tool/README.md

 ## Snipping Tool in Python
 A program which works like the snipping tool in Windows.
+With added support for Anki

 ### Regular Snipping Tool (SnippingTool.py)
 Link to the video